alig2039/pharmacy_stock/README.md

 * [Heroku](heroku.com) used as a host.

 ## Testing
+* Automated testing of URLs and URL names has been implemented and successfully carried out using the Django testing module.
+* User stories were tested to support the View and CRUD functionality imeplemented and expected for every user and every user group

 ### Further Testing
 * The site was tested on Google chrome and Ms Edge browsers.
 * A local SQLite database is used for testing data and values with a Postgres database used in production